2060-io/vision-matcher/README.md

 ## Building the Face Matcher Binary

+Face Matcher requires OpenCV.
+Therefore, before trying to build it, you'll need to install it:

+- Debian: install package libopencv
+- Arch: install packages opencv, hdf5 and vtk

-To build the `face_matcher` binary, navigate to the `face_matcher` directory and run one of the provided shell scripts (Note: OpenCV should be previously installed):
+To build the `face_matcher` binary, navigate to the `face_matcher` directory and run one of the provided shell scripts:

 ### Using CMake